DT021/invis/README.md

 # Invis

-## David/Bryant, if you are reading this be aware that I am making changes in the code, in particular I am moving the "user defined classes" to a separate file instead of keeping them in the main file, which i believe is an improvement over the current design.
-Nevertheless the following documentation still holds, as well as all the functionality, and this warning is mostly because I might be trying different ideas and changing the code while you are reading it.

-Invis is an invisible framework that enforces runtime checking of both builtins as well as user defined types.
+Invis is an invisible framework, which purpose is to enforce type checking of both builtins as well as user defined types at **runtime**.

 It is distributed as a single file with no extra dependencies other than the Python Standard Library (>= 3.7).

-Invis is lean (the source code is ~200LOC) and it's meant to be used as a building block for your project specific needs, nevertheless as is it already provides type check/enforcing for all python builtin types (list, dict, float, ...) on both user defined classes and functions, as well as a few other features, all of which are described below.

-I like to think that Invis encapsulates the "Explicit is better than implicit" ideology of Python, by treating type annotations as explicit rather than implicit, and doing it so in a way that keeps the code beautiful and clutter free.

 #### Installation:
 `python -m pip install git+https://github.com/dxflores/invis.git`

-*The following documentation will be presented in a tutorial style and it will show you all you need to know to start using Invis in your projects.*
+*The following documentation will be presented in a tutorial style.*

 ## Basic example using Python builtins:
 ```python